penny icon

 how to budget (or not to)

-Have you ever opened an Excel spreadsheet with the intention to jot down ALL your expenses, finally create a monthly budget to follow… Only to get overwhelmed within 3 seconds of budgeting?
+Have you ever opened an Excel spreadsheet with the intention to jot down ALL your expenses, finally create a monthly budget to follow… only to get overwhelmed within 3 seconds of budgeting?

 We’ve been there!